ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

       * Verify new antenatal intervention effects on gestational age
       * Check intervention effects on birthweight as well as impact of maternal joint BMI/anemia exposure on BW (should be the same as IV iron)
       * Note that LBWSG exposure has already been verified in the maternal output data
     - The `interactive sim model 1 notebook <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_1.0_interactive.ipynb>`_ shows that antenatal intervention effects on birth weight and gestational age seem to be working but have a lot of variation.
 This is to be expected though given the wide confidence intervals in effect size.
+The same notebook also contains checks on the maternal joint BMI/anemia exposure on birthweight which seem to be working fine as well.
   * - 2.0
     - * Verify wasting risk exposure
       * Verify baseline wasting treatment coverage